Assessment of DNA Repair Gene Expressions in Vitrified

-In this experimental study, isolated preantral follicles (n=906) from 14-16 days old mice (n=12) were divided into three groups: fresh, toxic and vitrified which were in vitro cultured for 12 days.
-Preantral follicles were vitrified using cryotop followed by exposure to equilibration solution for five minutes and vitrification solution for 30 seconds.
-In the toxic group: preantral follicles only were placed in equilibration and vitrification media and then without exposure to liquid nitrogen placed in the warming solutions.
-On the second and sixth days of culture period, real-time quantitative reverse transcriptase–PCR (qRT-PCR) was carried out to evaluate the expression of selected genes involved in DNA repair including Msh6 (MutS homolog 6), Mre11 (Meiotic recombination 11), Brca1 (Breast cancer type 1), Rad51 (RAD51 recombinase), Pcna (Proliferating cell nuclear antigen) and Atm (ATM serine/threonine kinase).
+In this experimental study, the isolated preantral follicles (n=906) from 14-16 days old mice (n=12) were divided into three groups: fresh, toxic and vitrified which were cultured in vitro for 12 days.
+Preantral follicles were vitrified using cryotop followed by exposure to equilibration solution for five minutes and vitrification solution (VS) for 30 seconds.
+In the toxic group, preantral follicles were only placed in equilibration and vitrification media and they were then placed in the warming solutions without exposure to liquid nitrogen.
+On the second and sixth days of the culture period, real-time quantitative reverse transcription-polymerase chain reaction (qRT-PCR) was carried out to evaluate expression of the selected genes involved in DNA repair, including Msh6 (MutS homolog 6), Mre11 (Meiotic recombination 11), Brca1 (Breast cancer type 1), Rad51 (RAD51 recombinase), Pcna (Proliferating cell nuclear antigen) and Atm (ATM serine/threonine kinase).
 In addition, developmental parameters including growth, survival rate, antrum cavity formation and ovulation were analyzed.

-The relative mRNA expression of Msh6, Mre11, Brca1, Rad51, Pcna and Atm on the second and sixth days of culture period in vitrified group was significantly higher than those of the control and toxic groups, but there was no significant difference between the toxic and control groups.
-Also, developmental parameters of follicles were similar in both toxic and control groups, while both were significantly higher than that of vitrified group.
+The relative mRNA expression of Msh6, Mre11, Brca1, Rad51, Pcna and Atm on the second and sixth days of the culture period in vitrified group was significantly higher than those of the control and toxic groups, but there was no significant difference between the toxic and control groups.
+In addition, developmental parameters of follicles were similar in both toxic and control groups, while both were significantly higher than that of vitrified group.